 - Paper Structure

-- The paper consists of eight modules covering the commonly encountered diseases and disorders of the limbs and peripheral joints.
-Topics include the use of imaging techniques in musculoskeletal diagnosis; disorders and diseases affecting the shoulder, forearm and elbow; wrist and hand; hip and pelvis; the knee; calf; and ankle and foot.
+The paper consists of eight modules covering the commonly encountered diseases and disorders of the limbs and peripheral joints.
+Topics include the use of imaging techniques in musculoskeletal diagnosis; disorders and diseases affecting the shoulder, forearm and elbow; wrist and hand; hip; knee; calf; and ankle and foot.

 - Teaching Arrangements